-- 1. Not pregnant

-- 2. Not interested in medication abortion

-- 3. Under age 15

-- 4. Contraindications to medication abortion as determined by the site

-- 5. Presence of a condition or abnormality that in the opinion of the Investigator would compromise the safety of the patient or the quality of the data.
+- 1. Not pregnant - 2.
+Not interested in medication abortion - 3.
+Under age 15 (under age 18 at Kaiser) - 4.
+Contraindications to medication abortion as determined by the site - 5.
+Presence of a condition or abnormality that in the opinion of the Investigator would compromise the safety of the patient or the quality of the data. - 6.
+Choose to administer misoprostol vaginally instead of buccally